+Figure 2.
+Headset A connection pinout chart the desired monaural output.
+It's important not to connect together (short) pins 4 and 5 of the headset's connector as damage to the Model 207A's output circuitry could result.
 A monaural (single-earpiece or "single-muff") headset should be wired such that its headphone is wired only to pin 4; pin 5 should be remain unused.
 Configuration choices, discussed later in this guide, can be used to create a monaural output.

-It's possible that some Beyerdynamic headset interconnecting cable assemblies terminate the earpiece's left and right connections opposite from what the Model 207 and other broadcast equipment require.
+It's possible that some beyerdynamic headset interconnecting cable assemblies terminate the earpiece's left and right connections opposite from what the Model 207A and other broadcast equipment require.
 These cables may terminate the left earpiece to pin 5 of the 5-pin male XLR connector and the right earpiece to pin 4.
-If this condition is present it will require reversing or "flipping" the two wires in a headset's connector such that the left earpiece to pin 5.
+If this condition is present, it will require reversing or "flipping" the two wires in a headset's connector such that the left earpiece connects to pin 4 and the right earpiece to pin 5.
 If a separate microphone and pair of headphones need to be connected an adapter cable assembly should be fabricated.
 It would consist of a 5-pin male XLR connector wired to both a 3-pin female XLR connector for the microphone and a 1⁄4-inch or 3.5 mm TRS jack for the headphones.
-In this scenario the microphone would in most cases be a dynamic type as the Model 207 provides only low-voltage DC electret power.
-Phantompowered (P12 or P48) microphones would not be compatible.
-Most hand-held or "stick" microphones are dynamic and should function correctly.
+In this scenario, the microphone would in most cases be a dynamic type as the Model 207A provides only low-voltage DC electret power.
+Phantom-powered (P12 or P48) microphones would not be compatible.
+Most handheld or "stick" microphones are dynamic and should function correctly.
+Headset B The Model 207A also allows direct connection of gaming headsets that are ubiquitous in the personal computer world.
+The 4-conductor (TRRS) 3.5 mm jack, labeled Headset B, is compatible with the CTIATM/AHJ configuration standard which has the headphone left channel on the tip connection, the headphone right channel on the ring 1 connection, common/shield on the ring 2 connection, and the microphone on the sleeve connection.
+Compatible headsets are readily available, typically described as personal computer or gaming headsets.
+The microphones used in these headsets are electret type which require a low-voltage DC source for operation.
+The Model 207A is able to provide this power and requires only that the appropriate setting in STcontroller be selected.
+Refer to Figure 3 for a detailed description of the compatible TRRS plug.